 Approximately half of Bay Area renters pay more than 30 percent of their income on housing costs.

 To afford a one-bedroom rental unit in Contra Costa County making minimum wage, a person would need to work 109 hours per week.

 Things to Know

-- Co-founded the Congressional Caucus on Urban Regional Studies with T&I Ranking Member Peter DeFazio (D-OR) to help tackle the challenges facing urban metropolitan regions
+- Co-founded the Congressional Caucus on Urban Regional Studies with T&I Chairman Peter DeFazio (D-OR) to help tackle the challenges facing urban metropolitan regions

-- Drafting a bill to encourage innovative new forms of housing to be built
+- Authored a bill to encourage the building of housing around transportation hubs

 Working for You